alfr1903/container-workshop/README.md

 Containers have been popularized by _Docker, Inc._ and their tooling.
-The concepts are thus often refered to as _docker_ things, e.g. _docker files_,
+The concepts are thus often referred to as _docker_ things, e.g. _docker files_,
 _docker images_, _docker containers_.
 However,
 container technology is much more